Billionaires, tech titans, presidents: A guide to who stood where at Trump's inauguration

 6. Miriam Adelson and John Paulson were among the largest donors to the Trump campaign and got prime seating for the ceremony next to incoming White House chief of staff Susie Wiles.
 Paulson, a billionaire investor, was the host of a Palm Beach, Florida, fundraiser that set a single-event record, adding $50.5 million to the campaign last April.
 Adelson is the co-owner of the NBA’s Dallas Mavericks and widow of billionaire casino magnate Sheldon Adelson.
 She is a major supporter of Trump and, with Zuckerberg, was hosting another inaugural event on Monday.

-7. Former Presidents Bill Clinton, Barack Obama, outgoing President Joe Biden were given prime seats as well.
+7. Former Presidents Bill Clinton, Barack Obama, George W. Bush and outgoing President Joe Biden were given prime seats as well.
 All their wives, except for former first lady Michelle Obama, were also seated there.
-Michelle Obama had previously announced he would be skipping the swearing-in ceremony.
+Michelle Obama had previously announced she would be skipping the swearing-in ceremony.
 She gave no reason.

 8. In an unprecedented move, Trump invited foreign leaders to the inauguration, and they also got coveted seats for the ceremony.
 Argentina President Javier Milei was seated next to Italian Premier Giorgia Meloni.
 They were also next to China’s Vice President Han Zheng, whom President Xi Jinping sent to represent him.
 The Chinese ambassador to the United States, Xie Feng, was also nearby. ___